Cost of LivingUpdated March 2026

 LowNational avg: $2,000High

 The polar vortex isn't a meme here — it's a $3,000 furnace repair bill.
 Winterizing your home is an annual ritual.
 In Champaign, that climate reality intersects with an economy built on one of America's genuine bargain markets, where a median income buys a comfortable life.
-The result for rent prices is a market where a more relaxed labor market where service providers compete on price as much as reputation.
+The result for rent prices is a market where a more relaxed labor market where businesses compete on price as much as reputation.
 A median household income of $40K frames what's affordable — and what isn't.

 What Matters Most